 With how fast the landscape of ecommerce is changing, it can help to have some fresh growth strategies before you.
 In this article, I lay out 7 strategies that could help you revitalize your online store, engage your customers, and grow your revenue.

 Getting that first sale from a customer can be painstaking.
 With so many online retailers and product reviews to read over, consumers are more informed than ever before.
 And while landing that sale for the first time is a great feeling, don’t take it for granted.
 Use this as an opportunity to turn that customer into a repeat buyer.
 One way to do this is through a post-purchase ‘Thank You’ email.

 Email is an effective channel for earning repeat business.
-By offering a generous discount after a purchase, this entices the customer to return again to redeem their code.
+By providing customers with a generous post-purchase offer, this entices the customer to return again to redeem their code.
 If the discount has an expiration date, you’ve now built urgency with the customer, but we’ll discuss the importance of that later in this article.